Home Blog CDL Weight Rules

 3. The Federal Bridge Formula (Simplified)

-This is the most complex part of CDL weight requirements.
 Why does it exist?
 Bridges are designed to handle weight, but not concentrated weight.
-The formula forces you to spread the weight out over a longer distance.
+A 34,000 lb tandem group placed 4 feet from another 34,000 lb group puts far more stress on a bridge span than the same two groups spaced 40 feet apart.
+The formula forces you to spread weight over a longer distance.

 The 36-Foot Rule (Inner Bridge)